GamerCatGirl/WebTech-2023-2024/API.md

 ### Search

-If you add the `search` parameter a full text search will be done on the database to find a recipe that matches your search parameters.
+If you add the `query` parameter a full text search will be done on the database to find a recipe that matches your search parameters.
 The full text search is done using the [`porter` tokenizer](https://www.sqlite.org/fts5.html#porter_tokenizer), this means that words like `connect`, `connecting` and `connected` will all match onto each other.
 The results will be sorted on relevance through the [`bm25`](https://www.sqlite.org/fts5.html#the_bm25_function) function You can also add the `high`, `highStart` and `highEnd` to highlight the parts of the text that were matched using the full text search, if `high` is given but either `highStart`, or `highEnd` is not, they will default to `high`.
+You can also add `user`, this is the ID of a user and will filter the results to only allow results of this user.

 ### `api/recipes/<ID>`